Learnware-LAMDA/Learnware/README.md

 ## Auto Workflow Example

-``Learnware Market`` also provides an auto workflow example, which includes preparing learnwares, upload and delete learnware from markets, search learnware with semantic specifications and statistical specifications.
-The users can run ``examples/workflow_by_code.py`` to try the basic workflow of ``Learnware Market``.
+``Learnware`` also provides an auto workflow example, which includes preparing learnwares, upload and delete learnware from markets, search learnware with semantic specifications and statistical specifications.
+The users can run ``examples/workflow_by_code.py`` to try the basic workflow of ``Learnware``.

 # Experiments and Examples